muti1967/muti1967.github.io/README.md

-This is just a starter website to practice my coding skills :)
+This is just a starter website to display my portfolio practice my coding skills :)